-The new Curriculum Framework proposed by the Government of Kerala for the Four Year Undergraduate Programme (FYUGP) intends to provide opportunities that can enable the students to acquire competence in using digital technologies, computational methods, order statistics, data analytics, and other skills essential to participate in the knowledge economy.
-Guidelines for the foundation courses are also proposed.
-The UGC has also made it mandatory and circulated a Curricular Framework and Credit System for the Four-Year Undergraduate Programme, model course design with distribution of credits for all universities to adopt.
+The new Curriculum Framework proposed by the Government of Kerala for the Four Year Undergraduate Programme (FYUGP) intends to provide opportunity that can enable students to acquire competence in using digital technologies, computational methods, order statistics, data analytics, and other skills essential to participate in the knowledge economy.
+Foundation Courses are with the knowledge base and skills as learning outcomes.
+The UGC has also made it mandatory and circulated a Curricular Framework and Credit System for the Four-Year Undergraduate Programme model course design with allocation of credits for all universities to adopt.